MayoCalc / Blog / Everyday

 1 Cut a thin strip of paper or string

-Use a strip about 6 inches long and no wider than 1/4 inch.
-Thinner is better because wide strips can give inaccurate readings.
+About 6 inches long, no wider than a quarter inch.
+Thinner is better.
+Wide strips give bad readings.

 2 Wrap it around the base of your finger